potato podimas is basically mashed potatoes which are tempered & spiced with the regular south indian spices and herbs.

 this recipe of potato podimas is inspired from a south indian restaurant which we used to frequent often in our childhood days. their potato podimas used to be part of their south indian thali and would be damn good. with few and easily available spices which are always stocked in an indian kitchen, you can make this delicious potato podimas.

 this potato podimas recipe is not spicy neither hot and is an excellent combination with pooris, chapatis. it can also be had as a side dish with sambar or rasam and steamed rice. this is also a satvik no onion no garlic recipe.

-i make potato podimas often as it so simple and easy. i usually make the potato podimas with a rice based dish like tomato rice or coriander rice. they also go well with curd rice. another similar south indian side dish made with potatoes is potato roast. it is spicy and hot and is also served as an side dish with sambar rice or dal rice combo.
+i make potato podimas often as it so simple and easy. i usually make the potato podimas with a rice based dish like tomato rice or coriander rice. they also go well with curd rice. other similar south indian side dish made with potatoes are potato roast and potato filling for masala dosa. it is spicy and hot and is also served as an side dish with sambar rice or dal rice combo.

 potato podimas recipe details below: